Silver Swan (brand)

-Silver Swan is a Filipino condiments brand owned by NutriAsia through its subsidiary First PGMC Enterprises, Inc. It was first introduced as a soy sauce brand in 1942.
+Silver Swan is a Filipino condiments brand owned by NutriAsia through its subsidiary, First PGMC Enterprises, Inc. It was first introduced as a soy sauce brand in 1942.
 Later on, the brand was expanded to include vinegar, fish sauce, chili sauce, oyster sauce, and other Filipino specialty condiments.

 History

 Established in the early 1940s, Silver Swan began with the manufacture of its soy sauce in Malabon.
-The brand name Silver Swan was derived from the name of its original owner, the late Filipino entrepreneur Sy Bun Suan, who set up a small-scale, family-owned venture in Manila’s Chinatown.
-Silver Swan has since expanded its production of condiments and food products from soy sauce to vinegar, fish sauce, salted black beans, chili sauce, hot sauce, oyster sauce, and worcestershire sauce.
+The brand name "Silver Swan" was a pun on the name of its original owner, Filipino entrepreneur Sy Bun Suan, who put up a small-scale, family-owned venture in Manila Chinatown.
+Silver Swan has since expanded its production of condiments and food products from soy sauce to vinegar, fish sauce, salted black beans, chili sauce, hot sauce, oyster sauce, and Worcestershire sauce.

 Products

 Silver Swan condiments and products include: